AlexandruIvan9/alexandruIvan1995/README.md

-- 👋 Hi, I’m Alexandru Ivan
+- 👋 Hi there, I'm Alexandru Ivan 👋
-- 👀 I’m interested in The Matrix
-- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on any kind of project.
+Currently a coding boocamp student:

+🔭 Bootcamp: Nucamp Coding Bootcamp ...

+⚡ Current Languages:

+HTML5

+CSS3

+JavaScript

+Bootstrap

+jQuery

+ReactJS

+Git

+⚡ Why I code:

+I wan't to help solve problems and help make an impact on the world through technology

+I have a dream of starting a tech company one day

 - 📫 How to reach me https://www.linkedin.com/in/alexandruivan369/

 <!---